-If you're applying for your visa while already abroad, you should list the address of your hotel as your present address.
+If you're applying for your visa while already abroad, list the address of your hotel or place you are staying as your present address.
 Your permanent address is your home address in your home country.

-Even if your spouse, father, or mother are deceased, you must list their full names, citizenships, and dates of birth.
+Even if your spouse, father, or mother are deceased, you must list their full names, as well as their citizenship and date of birth.

 Choosing a Profession

-Don't choose 'TOURIST' as your visa type unless you follow it up with 'TOURISM' in the Purpose of Visit field.
+Only choose "TOURIST" as your visa type if you follow it up with "TOURISM" in the Purpose of Visit field.
 Other types of visas will take longer to process and will be scrutinized more by the consulate.